 2) Reusable Water bottle

 3) Camera + extra batteries or smartphone + cord or portable battery charger (plus the necessary power converter plugs)

 4) Non-perishable snacks

-This packing tip is all up to you but I would suggest focusing on bringing foods that will give you natural energy and would be easy to discard or carry.
+This packing tip is all up to you but I would suggest focusing on bringing foods that will give you natural energy and would be easy to carry and then discard or recycle.

 Some of my go-to day trip snacks are sunflower seeds (nuts), dried fruit, bananas or apples, a pre-made sandwich (or a package of ham or chorizo and cheese with the option of buying fresh bread in a local bakery) and maybe some cookies or granola.
 Pack light but pack enough to help you power through the day (and all the inevitable walking!) in your new destination.

 If you think you might need basic medicines like aspirin or allergy medicines, take them.
 If your day trip will involve hiking and you have a condition like asthma, pack an inhaler or any type of prescription creams if you’re prone to bad sunburns or may encounter poison ivy or the like.
 You can’t be too careful!

 Pack things like tissues-which can act as toilet paper-, lotion, hand sanitizer, scissors, tweezers, a comb or brush, hand wipes, resealable sandwich bags for snacks or leftover uneaten food.

 7) Waterproof rain jacket or heavy coat (depends on the season and location of the city or town you plan to visit)